lharrison18/MyStringProgram1/README.md

-# MyStringProgram1
+//Title: MyStringProgram1
+//Name: Lauren Harrison
+//Date: 1/ /20
-Writing a program that will let you change an array behind the scenes
+//Discription Writing a program that will let you change an array behind the scenes